ethan-ck/Alexandria/Networking/Ethernet.md

 	- Sending devices send a jam signal
 	- They wait with a backoff time in ms (RNG)
 	- one retransmits first

 - Process of Transmitting on a bus
-	- Device senses line (carrier) freeMessage broadcast
+	- Device senses line (carrier) free
+	- Message broadcast
-		- Received only by the intended destiantion
+	- Received only by the intended destination
 	- Dropped by all others

 - Plexes
 	- Simplex